THE TEAM

 Email: v.fikfak@ucl.ac.uk

 Veronika Fikfak leads the Human Rights Nudge and Break the Bias projects.
-She is a Professor in International Law at University College London, School of Public Policy and a co-Director of the UCL Institute for Human Rights.
+She is Professor of Human Rights and International Law at University College London, School of Public Policy and a co-Director of the UCL Institute for Human Rights.
 She holds academic positions also at the iCourts Centre of Excellence, University of Copenhagen and at the University of Oslo.
+She is currently Visiting Professor at the University of Ljubljana, Law Faculty.

 Veronika’s research interests are in the fields of international law, human rights, and public law.
-Her current research focuses on reparations and compensation in international law, execution and enforcement of international judgments, access to human rights justice, interaction of domestic and international law, and system design.
+Her current research focuses on reparations and compensation in international law, execution and enforcement of international judgments, access to human rights justice, and system design.

-She is a managing editor of the American Journal of International Law Unbound and joint General Editor of the OUP Book Series of the European Society of International Law.
-She is a member of the editorial boards of Elgar International Law Book Series and the Cambridge Journal of International Law.
-She sits on the Board of the European Society of International Law, where she co-founded the ESIL Interest Group on Social Sciences and International Law.
-She also serves as a judge ad hoc at the European Court of Human Rights.
+She serves as the Secretary General of the European Society of International Law, where she co-founded the ESIL Interest Group on Social Sciences and International Law.
+She is also a managing editor of the American Journal of International Law Unbound and joint General Editor of the OUP Book Series of the European Society of International Law.
+She also acts as judge ad hoc at the European Court of Human Rights.

 Veronika previously lectured at the University of Cambridge, Sciences Po in Paris, and was a Senior Humboldt Fellow at the Institute of Law and Economics in Hamburg.
 She also worked at the European Court of Human Rights, the International Court of Justice, and at the Law Commission for England and Wales.
 She holds a masters and doctorate from the University of Oxford and a first law degree from the University of Ljubljana.